ElinEunjung/shors-algorithm-rsa/README.md

 # Simulating Shor's Algorithm to Break RSA Encryption

-simulates Shor’s algorithm using Qiskit to demonstrate how RSA encryption could, in theory, be broken by quantum computer.
+This project simulates Shor’s algorithm using Qiskit to demonstrate how RSA encryption could, in theory, be broken by quantum computer.

 Since **order finding(period estimation)** is the key quantum step in breaking RSA, this project focuses on how a quantum computer can estimate the period `r` (order `r`) of a number `a mod n`  The implementation includes:

 - Modular exponentiation as a unitary gate
 - Quantum Phase Estimation (QPE)"
-- Visualization of circuit behavior for small composite numbers (e.g, `n = 15`)"
+- Visualization of circuit behavior for small composite numbers (e.g, `n = 15`)
-- [Optional] "Comparison: Classical vs. Quantum order finding"
+- [Optional] Comparison: Classical vs. Quantum order finding
-- [Optional] "Classical post-processing to factor `n` using the found order `r`"
+- [Optional] Classical post-processing to factor `n` using the found order `r`

 The goal is to illustrate the **quantum speedup** enabled by QPE in Shor's algorithm.
 An optional section shows how full RSA factorization could proceed once the period is known.